apple/swift-service-context/README.md

 assert(c == 42)
 ```

-`ServiceContext` is a fundamental building block for how distributed tracing propagages trace identifiers.
+`ServiceContext` is a fundamental building block for how distributed tracing propagates trace identifiers.

 ## Dependency